 top of page

-Signs that your horse's diet may not be healthy or appropriate for his or her body:
+Signs that your horse's diet may be unhealthy or inappropriate for the body include:

-• Your horse cannot maintain a healthy weight and is either overweight or underweight.
+- Inability to maintain a healthy weight resulting in being either overweight or underweight.

-• Digestive trouble such as diarrhea or frequent colics.
+- Digestive problems such as diarrhoea or frequent colic episodes.

-• Constant hoof issues such as thrush, white line disease, and cracks.
+- Ongoing hoof problems, including thrush, white line disease, and cracks.

 Louisa_Shoot-091.jpg

-Nutrition is the foundation of your horse's health, without an appropriate diet your horse's body can't function as it should
+Nutrition is the foundation of your horse's health, without a suitable diet your horse's body can't function effectively

 IMG_9157.JPG

-"Let food be thy medicine and medicine thy food" - Hippocrates
+As Hippocrates said, "Let food be thy medicine and medicine thy food."

 What the process looks like: